SnesFX/Slendrina-Decomp-Lmfao/README.md

 # Slendrina-Decomp-Lmfao

- A decomp and PSVita port of Slendrina The Cellar
+ A decomp of Slendrina The Cellar

 # Requirements (To Build)

-* Unity 2017 with PsVita Build Support
+* Unity 2017

 * Vs Code

-# Current Bugs

-* PsVita Input Not working - I am actively working on it as this commit is being made

 # Credits